Otto II, Holy Roman Emperor: Sudden death and political turmoil

 In July 983, Pope Benedict VII, a longtime Ottonian supporter, died of natural causes after having reigned for almost ten years.
-Otto II returned to Rome in September to name a new Pope, selecting the Bishop of Pavia Pietro Canepanova (who reigned as Pope John XIV) in November or early December.
+Otto II returned to Rome in September to name a new pope, selecting the bishop of Pavia, Pietro Canepanova (who reigned as Pope John XIV), in November or early December.
 While Otto II was in Rome, a malaria outbreak in central Italy prevented the resumption of military activity in southern Italy.
 The outbreak ultimately led to the death of the Emperor himself in his palace at Rome on December 7, 983, at the age of 28, after having reigned for just over a decade.
 Otto II's money and possessions were divided among the Catholic Church, the poor of the Empire, his mother Adelaide and sister Matilda, and those nobles loyal to him.
-Otto II was then buried in the atrium of St. Peter's Basilica, the only Holy Roman Emperor to be buried in St Peter's.
+Otto II was then buried in the atrium of St. Peter's Basilica, the only Holy Roman emperor to be buried in St Peter's.

-Otto II's three-year-old son Otto III was crowned as King of Germany in Aachen on Christmas Day in 983, three weeks after his father's death.
-Otto III was crowned by Willigis, the Archbishop of Mainz, and John, the Archbishop of Ravenna.
+Otto II's three-year-old son Otto III was crowned as king of Germany in Aachen on Christmas Day in 983, three weeks after his father's death.
+Otto III was crowned by Willigis, the archbishop of Mainz, and John, the Archbishop of Ravenna.
 News of Otto II's death first reached Germany after Otto III's coronation.
 The unresolved problems in southern Italy and the Slavic uprising on the Empire's eastern border made the Empire's political situation extremely unstable.
 The arrival of a minor on the Imperial throne threw the Empire into confusion, allowing Otto III's mother, the Byzantine Princess Theophanu, to reign as his regent.

-In 976, Otto II had deposed Henry II as Duke of Bavaria and imprisoned him.
-In early 984, Henry II escaped from his imprisonment by the Bishop of Utrecht.
-Free from his confinement, he seized the infant Otto III and, as a member of the ruling Ottonian dynasty, claimed the regency of the Empire for himself.
-Henry II eventually went so far as to claim the German throne outright, obtaining the allegiance of Mieszko I of Poland and Boleslaus II, Duke of Bohemia.
-Henry II's claims were supported by Archbishop Egbert of Trier, Archbishop Gisilher of Magdeburg, and Bishop Dietrich I of Metz.
-Otto III's right to the throne, however, was supported by Archbishop Willigis of Mainz and the Dukes of Saxony, Bavaria, and Swabia.
-The threat of war from Willigis and Conrad I, Duke of Swabia forced Henry II to relinquish Otto III on June 29, 984 and to respect the regency of Theophanu.
+In 976, Otto had deposed his cousin Henry as duke of Bavaria and imprisoned him.
+In early 984, Henry escaped from his imprisonment.
+He seized the infant Otto III and, as a member of the ruling dynasty, claimed the regency of the Empire for himself.
+Henry eventually went so far as to claim the German throne outright, obtaining the allegiance of the dukes of Poland and Bohemia.
+Henry 's claims were supported by Archbishop Egbert of Trier, Archbishop Gisilher of Magdeburg, and Bishop Dietrich I of Metz.
+Otto III's right to the throne, however, was supported by Archbishop Willigis of Mainz and the dukes of Saxony, Bavaria, and Swabia.
+The threat of war from Willigis and Conrad of Swabia forced Henry to relinquish Otto III on June 29, 984 and to respect the regency of Empress Theophanu.

 The early death of Otto II and the ensuing events proved to be a serious test for the Empire.
-Despite having a child under the regency of his mother as a ruler, the structure established by Emperor Otto the Great remained strong as most of the Empire's most powerful officials stayed loyal to the Imperial system.
+Despite having a child under the regency of his mother as a ruler, the structure established by Otto the Great remained strong as most of the Empire's most powerful officials stayed loyal to the Imperial system.